johangirod/vitaminjs/FAQ.md

 And you're done!

-### How to do change the HTML layout of a page ?
+### How to I log with vitaminJS ?

-### How to display something while AsyncProps loads data
+There is no logging system pre-installed